codinghubTH/intern-frontend-assignment/README.md

 # Assignment

 ## Introduction
-In this assignment, you are required to create a web page with the following functionalities
+In this assignment, you are required to create a web or mobile page with the following functionalities

 ## Objectives